Dry Eye Care

 The newest treatment for dry eye.
 BlephEx is an in-office procedure that removes excessive bacteria on the eyelid causing dry eye.
 By keeping eyelids clean through this procedure, inflammation is reduced and symptoms can be dramatically improved.
 The procedure only takes 6-8 minutes, and most patients only experience a tickling sensation.

-LipiFlow is a new treatment for dry eye caused by tears evaporating too fast.
+LipiFlow is a new treatment for dry eye.
 This type of dry eye is called evaporative dry eye, and is caused by blockage in the eyelids’ oil-producing glands, or Meibomian glands.
-LipiFlow is a 12-minute procedure done in your doctor’s office.
+In 2018, 96% of our LipiFlow patients experienced clinical improvement in Meibomian gland function after treatment.

-LipiFlow is currently offered at our St. Vincent office.
-Make an appointment to learn more from our providers.
+LipiFlow is a 12-minute office procedure and is currently offered at our St. Vincent office.
+Make an appointment to learn more about how this treatment can improve your dry eye symptoms.

 There are many different brands and types available without a prescription.
 Try several and use the one that works best for you.
 It is best to use a preservative-free type of you need to use the artificial tears more than four times a day – these come in individual dose vials that you can use a few times prior to throwing them away after one day of use.